• Skip to primary navigation

 For some studies .6 might be acceptable agreement.
 If you’re looking at physician’s agreement on who should have invasive surgery you pretty much want near-perfect agreement.
 So these are just general guidelines and it is necessary to consider the goal of the study and the consequences of inaccuracy.

 One more thing to note.
 Most of the time, Kappa works great to measure agreement.
 However, there is an interesting situation where percent agreement is very high, but the Kappa statistic is very low.
-This is referred to as the Kappa paradox.
+We call this the Kappa paradox.

 This can happen when nearly everyone or nearly no one is assessed as having the condition. .
 This affects the marginal totals in the calculation of chance agreement.
 The percent agreement in both table 1 and table 2 is 85%.
 However, the Kappa for Table 1 is much lower than for Table 2 because almost all of the agreements are Yeses and there are relatively few nos.
 I’ve seen situations where a researcher had almost perfect agreement and the Kappa was .31!
 This is the Kappa paradox.